paulstringer/OCSlimProject/README.md

 ----------

-# Slim-iOS-TestRunner
+# CocoaSlimProject
-Scripts and Project templates to help build your iOS Acceptance Tests using Fitnesse.
+A lightweight Project Template and scripts to help you get setup writing fast, rock solid, non UI based Acceptance Tests using [Fitnesse](http://fitnesse.org).

 # Acknowledgements
-The owner of this repository takes no credit for the contents herein.
-This is just convienience pulling together of several scripts and tools to make running iOS apps with Fitnesse simpler.
+The owner of this repository takes no credit for the following included resources (except for the ones credited to the owner).
+This is a convienient lightweight wrapper around these resources together with some project glue automating the process of creating 'ocslim' based Apps  for use with Fitnesse.

-ios-sim
+### ios-sim

 Created by: Phonegap, http://qualitycoding.org/ https://github.com/phonegap/ios-sim

-exportenv.sh
+### exportenv.sh

 Created by: Jon Reid, http://phonegap.com https://github.com/jonreid/XcodeCoverage

-RunTestsTargetWithSlimPort
+### RunTestsTargetWithSlimPort

 Created by: Erik Meyer, https://blog.8thlight.com/eric-meyer/archive.html https://github.com/ericmeyer/ObjectiveCSlim

-Xcode Templates
+### Xcode Project Templates, LaunchFitnesse
 Created by: Paul Stringer, http://stringerstheory.net https://github.com/paulstringer/Slim-iOS-TestRunner